 QUICK REFERENCE ENTRY:

-The Quaker outdoorsman Hubert Reginald Evans was a professional writer in British Columbia for seven decades.
+The Quaker outdoorsman Hubert Evans later became a professional writer in British Columbia for seven decades.
 Revered by his pen pal Margaret Laurence as “the Elder of our Tribe,” Evans was born in Vankleek Hill, Ontario, in 1892, and started building a waterfront cabin at Roberts Creek, B.C., in 1926.